clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 ## ``on_boot``

-This [Triggers]({{< ref "components/lvgl/widgets#lvgl-automation-triggers" >}}) is triggered after LVGL has been setup.
+This [trigger]({{< ref "components/lvgl/widgets#lvgl-automation-triggers" >}}) is triggered after LVGL has been setup.
 It is available on the `lvgl` component and any widget and can be used to perform any LVGL related setup that is not possible with static configuration.
 When used on a widget, it does not act specifically on that widget but can be used to keep actions related to that widget together with its configuration.